byronrthomas/shocknet/README.md

 If you see any issues with starting shocknet - either it hangs indefinitely or gives an error like `local variable 'res' referenced before assignment` - double-check your .env file is present in the current directory, the credentials and hostname are correct, and check that your Tigergraph instance is up and running.

 If you get clashes with other graphs in the same instance, then you may have to drop them, you can pass the `--drop-all-schema` args to the initialise process to do this.
 Finally, if you have any issues with the secret, you can always manually create one in GraphStudio Admin page, and add it to the `.env` file either adding or replacing a line starting `SECRET=`.

+#### When running against a non-vanilla Tigergraph cloud
+You might see an error like ("Please run 'gadmin config set RESTPP.Factory.EnableAuth true' to enable this endpoint.", 'REST-1000').
+This can mean that you're not running against TG cloud but instead against a locally installed TG Enterprise instance which doesn't have the same security setup.
+In order to make compatible you need to take the following steps to reconfigure Tigergraph.

+On the host running Tigergraph Enterprise run the following:
+`gadmin config set RESTPP.Factory.EnableAuth true` `gadmin config apply`
+Need to do `gadmin stop all` followed by `gadmin start all`

+I'm not sure how to do the equivalent against Tigergraph cloud, but never experienced the issue there.

 ## Known Issues and Future Improvements